zaher/mnfw/README.md

     /js
     /img

-For you index, copy from `fw/core/def/init` to the root folder of your project
+For your index, copy from `fw/core/def/init` to the root folder of your project, you can change it and keep your eyes on the original one because we may change it for improvements.

 If you like to divide your html to header and footer with 'main.php', add in your of 'main.php' this lines into it